5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/AC_Adapter_(SSDT-AC)/README.md

 **Applicable to SMBIOS**: MacBook, MacBookAir and MacBookPro.

+> [!NOTE]
+>
+> This SSDT hotfix has to be considered non-functionol or cosmetic since VirtualSMC's SMCBatteryManagement plugin takes care of all of this.

 ## Preparations
 - In `DSDT`, search for `ACPI0003` and the device it belongs to: either `AC`, `AC0`, `ADP`, `ADP1` or `ACAD`.
 - In this example, it's present and located under `\SB.PCI0.LPC.EC.AC`: